boarfish55/potatofs/README.md

 * fsck is too slow, too many cleam/unclaim.
 Try to batch operations on a single slab together
 * Add tests for basic claim/unclaim ops.
-* Wrap the uuid_unparse() in conditionals to avoid running that when not in debug mode.
 * Make the workers and timeouts configurable in the config file
 * Add a test for unlink on large file; resulting slabs should be truncated.